 Islamic ethics is being defined as akhlaq (plural of khuluq) which means character, nature, and disposition.
 The word akhlaq has a very close relationship with the word khaliq (the Creator) and makhluq (the creature).
-Therefore, akhlaq assumes a good relationship between khaliq (the Creator) and makhluq (the creature), and between makhluq (the creature) and makhluq (the creature) themselves.
-The term khuluq appears in the Qur'anic verse "And You [Muhammad (SAAS)] are on an exalted standard of character".
-2 Khuluq
+Therefore, akhlaq assumes a good relationship between khaliq (the Creator) and makhluq (the creature), and between makhluq (the creature) and makhluq (the creature), and between makhluq (the creature) and makhluq (the creature).
+The term khuluq appears in the Qur'anic verse "And You [Muhammad (SAAS)] are on an exalted standard of character".2 Khuluq